 2. Connect to your wallet if you haven’t already.

 3. Under ‘Filter’, search for your stToken pairing.
 In this example, we’re searching for “stETH”.
 You will see a WETH-stETH pairing.
-You can also have an overview of the ROI, liquidity of the pool, amount you have staked and your total SUSHI earnings.
+You can also have an overview of the ROI, liquidity of the pool, amount you have staked, and your total SUSHI earnings.
 On the right, you can quickly add liquidity or “Approve Staking” (which is staking your SLP).
 Once you already have your SLP by providing liquidity in part 1, you can proceed to stake your SLP here under ‘Approve Staking’.
 That’s all you really need to do.
+Please note that you’ll be required to go through two transactions – (1) Approve Staking, (2) Staking, which means that it will incur ETH gas fees for both.

 Checking Positions and Balances